HandBrake/HandBrake-docs/source/docs/en/latest/technical/performance.markdown

 HandBrake also includes support for AMD VCE, Intel QSV, and Nvidia NVENC hardware encoders.
 These encoders produce H.264 and/or H.265 video at extremely high speed, at the expense of some quality and larger file sizes.

 Let’s compare.
-Here, we’ve encoded the same high quality 2160p 4K video `Source` to 1080p using six different video encoders.
+Here, we’ve encoded the same high quality 2160p 4K video `Source` to 1080p using eight different video encoders.

-The following results were produced using a PC equipped with an Intel Xeon E5-2699 v4 CPU with 22 cores and 44 threads running at a sustained turbo between 2.6-2.8 GHz, 32 GB memory, an Nvidia GeForce GTX 1060, and Windows 10 Professional.
+The following results were produced using a PC equipped with an Intel Xeon E5-2699 v4 CPU with 22 cores and 44 threads running at a sustained turbo between 2.6-2.8 GHz, 32 GB memory, an AMD Radeon RX 580, an Nvidia GeForce GTX 1060, and Windows 10 Professional.

 | Official Preset   | Encoder       | Type     | Quality / Bit Rate   | Audio Tracks  | Encoding Speed | Realtime Speed | Total Bit Rate | Total Size |
 |-------------------|---------------|----------|----------------------|---------------|----------------|----------------|----------------|------------|